 In the course of our journey to self awareness, particularly for those of us who may have taken on a scapegoat function, healing comes when we can begin to identify the introjects (internalised projections) of negative voices and beliefs that may have embedded within us from parental and cultural/collective conditioning.
-Through hearing and becoming conscious of these we can gain a sense of detachment in time and find new voices from within which can help us to grow and heal.
+Parental projections or carrying of their trauma may mean we battle with negative voices, depression, addiction or pervasive suicidal feelings.
+Through hearing and becoming conscious of these we can gain a sense of detachment in time and find new more positive, loving, affirming voices from within which can help us to grow and heal.

 For the scapegoat there is an essential task to be learned.
 The scapegoat will often be the one in the family that ends up in treatment or with an addiction.
 They may be the one who blows the whistle and begins to deal with the family skeletons.
 Addictive tendencies of other members of the family may be well hidden, but on some level the scapegoat fails.
 This is a necessary failure for the purpose of coming to know and love the entire self that could not live and find wholeness from within the family.
 Often family scapegoats when seeking to bring attention to deficiencies in the family will be rejected or ostracised: this parallels what happens in cultures where the scapegoat is sent away into the desert or exile with the sins of the collective on its head.
 Such an exile may be necessary it may be metaphoric rather than literal.